juliebro/orca-sightings-api/docs/tutorials/quickstart.md

 # Get started by listing orca sightings: a tutorial

 This tutorial shows you how to download the API files and try one of the service actions: viewing all orca sightings reported in the app for the San Juan Islands.
-If you've already [set up your development environment](./set-up-dev-env.md), the process should take about 20 minutes.
+If you've already [set up your environment](./set-up-dev-env.md), the process should take about 20 minutes.

-## Step 1: Make sure you have the API files
+## Step 1: Make sure you have the API database file

+If you haven't already done so:
-The files are located in the [orca-sightings-api repo on GitHub](https://github.com/juliebro/orca-sightings-api/tree/main/api).
-The directory contains the following files:

-- `orca-sightings-db.json`: a JSON file containing example users and sightings.
+1. Download `orca-sightings-db.json`.
+The file is at [orca-sightings-api repo on GitHub](https://github.com/juliebro/orca-sightings-api/tree/main/api).
+This is a JSON file containing example users and sightings.
-- `orca-sightings.sh`: a shell script that starts JSON Server.
-Use this for Linux or macOS.
-- `orca-sightings.bat`: a batch file that starts JSON Server.
-Use this for Windows.
+2. Copy this file into the same location as your `json-server` app.

 ## Step 2: Start JSON Server with the Orca Sightings service

 To start the Orca Sightings service:

 1. Open a terminal window and `cd` to the location of the `json-server` app.
-2. Make sure you intall the API files in the same directory.
-If they aren't, copy or move them now.
-3. Start the service by typing `json-server orca-sightings-db.json`.
+2. Start the service by typing `json-server orca-sightings-db.json`.
 The service starts and lists some information to show it's running.

 ```shell
  user@macbookair ~ % json-server orca-sightings-db.json